 Kundu is a Member of the Society of Contemporary Artists since 1989 and is also a member of the West Bengal State Charukala Parishad.
 He is an active member of Society of Contemporary Art.
 Besides getting Rajaram Scholarship from Government of Karnataka & Governor’s Memorial Medal, H.C.Ghosh Award, Navonmeshika Award, he has also won the National Award in 2000.

-He has participated in many group shows including CIMA Gallery, Akriti Art Gallery, Sanskriti Art Gallery, Vadehra Art Gallery, Cymroza Art Gallery, Mumbai, Gallery Sumukha, Bengaluru.
-His works are part of many public and private collections in India and abroad such as National Gallery of Modern Art, New Delhi, Birla Academy, Venkatappa Art Gallery, Karnataka.
+He has participated in many group shows including CIMA Gallery, Kolkata, Aakriti Art Gallery, Kolkata, Vadehra Art Gallery, New Delhi, Cymroza Art Gallery, Mumbai, Gallery Sumukha, Bengaluru.
+His works are part of many public and private collections in India such as National Gallery of Modern Art, New Delhi, Birla Academy, Venkatappa Art Gallery, Karnataka.

 Kundu lives and works in Kolkata